Fastcrytpos/react-hooks-event-handling-lab/README.md

 In this lab, you'll respond to events in React and write event handlers.

 > **Note**: The components are not defined yet, but the files are present.
-> Before the tests will run, you must export components from `EyesOnMe.js` and
+> Before the tests will run, you must  components from `EyesOnMe.js` and
 > `Keypad.js`.
 To get started, write very basic components that you _know_ will
 > not pass all the tests, but at least be valid React.

-## Keypad
+## Keypadexport

 ![Keypad](https://media.giphy.com/media/3o6MbdTboTFWOUsLkc/giphy.gif)